5 ways to improve your customer service experience

 Customer Experience (CX) is the future of business and companies who don’t get on board will have trouble competing in an evolving marketplace.
-In a Deloitte research study, customers who enjoy positive experiences are likely to spend 140% more than customers who report negative NPS scores and remain customers for five years longer.
+In a Deloitte research study, customers who enjoy positive customer services experiences are likely to spend 140% more than customers who report negative NPS scores and remain customers for five years longer.

 As companies like Amazon and Uber continue to offer great customer experiences, companies must adjust to consumer’s rising expectations.
 Jeff Bezos built Amazon with an obsessive focus on the customer.
 He is known for bringing an empty chair to every board meeting where “the customer” sits, which has influenced many of the decisions made in the boardroom.

 Research by Gartner’s Customer Experience in Marketing Survey is confirming that companies are starting to see the light on customer experience.
 81% of companies say they will compete mostly or fully on customer experience alone.

 1. Create a Benchmark for Your Customer Service Experience

 The first step in developing improved customer experience is to measure where you are so you have the data needed to focus your improvement efforts.
 It also gives you the data to link customer experience to value in order to prioritize future business initiatives.

 There are two popular methods for measuring customer experience: Net Promoter Score (NPS) and Customer Satisfaction (CSAT).
 NPS measures how likely a customer is to recommend your company to someone else.
 CSAT measures customer satisfaction related to a specific interaction.
 While both methods are incredibly valuable when it comes to CX insights, CSAT may be the most appropriate for collecting specific and actionable insights within your CX.